jcolag/entropy-arbitrage/2025-07-03-phantasms.md

  > **FREUD**: Tell me more about this cake.

-Speaking of wasting time on the holodeck...and [Sigmund Freud](https://en.wikipedia.org/wiki/Sigmund_Freud), too, I guess.
+Speaking of wasting time on the holodeck...and {% wiki Sigmund_Freud|Sigmund Freud|en %}, too, I guess.

 And incidentally, think about how damning this looks, that Data crafts a simulated psychiatrist whose theories came and went centuries ago, rather than talk to the on-staff therapist.
 Our current version of this technology only uses useless LLM chatbots to provide the [illusion of care](https://theconversation.com/your-ai-therapist-is-not-your-therapist-the-dangers-of-relying-on-ai-mental-health-chatbots-225411), but since these characters refuse to accept the possibility that their computers and the characters that they create have consciousness---as we've seen gestured at since [*The Big Goodbye*]({% post_url 2022-08-04-big-goodbye %})---then I don't believe that the technology changes the argument that you *shouldn't* use AI as a therapist because it can't care about you or your progress.
 And when people *do* make that choice, they do so because human therapists have similarly failed to care.

  > **NAKAMURA**: Captain.
 We were expecting you this morning.
 Is there a problem?

-The admiral, as well as real-world [Clyde Kusatsu](https://en.wikipedia.org/wiki/Clyde_Kusatsu), previously poked his head in during [*The Measure of a Man*]({% post_url 2023-01-19-measure-man %}).
+The admiral, as well as real-world {% wiki Clyde_Kusatsu|Clyde Kusatsu|en %}, previously poked his head in during [*The Measure of a Man*]({% post_url 2023-01-19-measure-man %}).
 At the time, people knew him more for small character work like this, whereas today, people would probably recognize him more as the first (elected) SAG-AFTRA president in Los Angeles, holding that for eight years until **Picard** star Michelle Hurd took the position in 2021.

  > **TROI**: Data, if you were one of my human patients, I might be concerned right now.
 I'd say you had a waking dream or a hallucination.
 But you're not human.
 I think we might be looking at some kind of technological problem.